MehranAkbarii/DefaultProgramsRemake/README.md

 -Some UWP apps and Win32 programs with file or protocol opening capabilities won't be listed in apps listview

 -Names of some current default apps of some protocols or extensions won't be listed in current defaults column of extentions listview and will listed as Unknown Application

+## Contribution:

+I need contribution to complete this app, if someone has knowledge about it please contribute, I can not add anymore functionalities, if you face any issues tell me If I could I will fix it , since I used windows forms it is hard to me to make the app UI exact same as original page because windows forms is so limited, maybe in future I would remake the project using wpf and make app UI more look like original one

 ## Misc: